marcuswkl/fnb-website/README.md

 (d) Steamboat Restaurant

-All topics must be approved and registered by **Week 2**.
-You are required to prepare a report not more than 10 pages to assist in the development of your website.
-You may get the information from reliable secondary data such as online materials, books, magazines, etc. You are expected to specify your reference resources by using the Harvard Referencing System.

-**Report Content**

-- Cover Page

-- Group member contribution form (see Appendix A)

-- Table of Content

-- Introduction to Website
-  - Background
-  - Website objectives

-- Target Audience
-  - Potential web users
-  - Web users’ needs and wants

-- Website Structure
-  - Sketch out for your web structure
-  - At least 3 reasons for your choice

-- Page Design
-  - Wireframe of all web pages proposed.
-  - Include a brief explanation and justify the specification on aspects such as page background, colours, images, font size and type, etc

-- Conclusion and Future enhancement

-- References

-- Appendices (screenshots of all web pages)

-**Website**

 - The website must be coded in HTML5, CSS and JavaScript, using a text editor such as NotePad, TextPad, etc